ramwtz/Assembler/README.md

 For windows there are a couple of options, see [this stack overflow thread](https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows).
 The project was ran successfully on windows using minGW.

+After runnning make, two new folders, "build" and "bin" will appear, the "build" folder includes all object files, and the "bin" folder includes the executable.

+To delete all object files you can run the command "make clean" in the command line prompt.
+This is a must if wanting to re-make, as the existence of object files will confuse the make.

 <hr/>
 <span id=a3> <h2> Running </h2> </span>